Keyboard shortcuts

 Override Layers

-Configuration is layered.
-Higher-priority layers override lower ones:
+Provider configuration is layered as follows; higher-priority layers override lower ones:

-4. Built-in defaults – permission defaults to read, streaming defaults to on
+3. Built-in defaults: permission defaults to read, streaming defaults to on.